You are migrating mailboxes to Office 365, and the following error message is showing: MigrationPermanentException:…

 Richard Grant SharedMailbox

-Prepare the user mailbox text file
+1. Prepare user mailbox TXT file

 Place the display names or email addresses of the user mailbox in a text file.
 Save the text file in C:\temp as bulk.txt.
-This time Email is not showing at the top, that’s because we don’t need it this time.
+This time Email is not showing at the top.
+That’s because we don’t need it.

-Check the content in text file
+2. Check content in TXT file

-Run the Get-Content cmdlet, including Get-Mailbox cmdlet to check the current mailbox type.
+Run the Get-Content cmdlet, including Get-Mailbox cmdlet, to check the current mailbox type.

 Name RecipientTypeDetails